 This document is part of the Nag Hammadi texts and probably dates from the third century.
-This document clearly represents gnosticism with a docetic Christology, the emphasis on the divinity of Jesus which typically minimizes his humanity.
-In this passage Jesus is speaking to Peter; you will see a reflection of the belief that Jesus, as a divine being, could not suffer.
+This document clearly represents gnosticism with a docetic Christology, the emphasis on the divinity of Jesus.
+In this passage Jesus is speaking to Peter.
+You will see in this passage a reflection of the belief that Jesus, as a divine being, could not suffer.